 19.4 Cleaning Allowance.
 The University will pay for the dry cleaning of University issued uniforms.
 Officers who request a jumpsuit will be responsible for cleaning the jumpsuit.

 19.5 Boot Allowance: The University will provide a boot allowance of three hundred dollars ($300) every two fiscal years for employees for the purchase and replacement of footwear.
+The boot allowance shall be payable on the July 25th paycheck during the first year of the biennium.

 ARTICLE 20 WAGES AND PREMIUMS